Winternight5/Sidenote/README.md

 SideNote: http://sidenotex.herokuapp.com/login?next=%2F

 To run SideNote locally:
-  1) Make sure you have the proper pluggins installed.
+  Make sure you have the proper pluggins installed.
-  2) In terminal $python main.py
+  In terminal use command $python main.py

 SideNotes features:
   1) Create an Account
   2) Login